feathersui/feathersui-website/docs/haxe-openfl/toggle-button.md

 button.setIconForState(DOWN, new Bitmap(Assets.getBitmapData("yetAnotherAssetName")));
 ```

-> In this example, we use a [`Bitmap`](https://api.openfl.org/openfl/display/Bitmap.html) for the toggle button's icon, but any type of display object may be used.
+> This example uses a [`Bitmap`](https://api.openfl.org/openfl/display/Bitmap.html) for the toggle button's icon, but any type of display object may be used.
 Additionally, while it can be convenient to load icons with the [`Assets`](https://api.openfl.org/openfl/utils/Assets.html) class, icons may come from anywhere — even by drawing them programatically.

 ### Layout